 Sloooowly I turned… Step by step… Inch by inch I…

-Sorry, don't know what came over me.
+I'm so sorry, I don't know what came over me there.
 Anyway, people die in the waters of the Falls because duh.
 But they also die in places where you wouldn't expect to die.
 In conclusion: Great Lakes Triangle.

 So… Yeah.
 So I don’t even.